prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/power-supply.md

 ## Powering a GTX 1080 Ti Crypto Mining Rig
 ![gtx 1080 ti mining rig](/img/gpu/1080ti/power-supply/1080-ti-mining-rig.jpg){: .img-right .img-small}

-In some cases, you may be looking to use your 1080 Ti for cryptocurrency mining instead and don’t worry we’ve got you covered with the EVGA Supernova 1600 T2.
+In some cases, you may be looking to use your 1080 Ti for [cryptocurrency mining](https://www.webopedia.com/TERM/C/cryptocurrency-mining.html){: target="_blank"} instead and don’t worry we’ve got you covered with the EVGA Supernova 1600 T2.

 The quality of your power supply when crypto mining is absolutely detrimental to success.